Comm100/api-reference/Comm100-Restful-API-Ticket.md

 - Response
     - allCount: integer, all unread ticket number.
     - array including:
-        - filterId: integer, filter id
+        - filterId: string, filter id
         - unreadCount: integer, count unread tickets of a filter
         - unreadMentionedCount: integer, the number of tickets which is unread and mentioned to me